Usajid/731_assign3/README.md

 ### Dataset:

-I used the NFL dataset for this regression modeling assignment.
-(Data csv file is in /data/nfl_games.csv)
+I used the movie lens dataset containing separate files for ratings, tags, and movies.
+(Data csv files are in /data/ directory of this repository).

 ### Process: